Stephen Panasuk: Cleveland Gladiators

 On April 26, 2016, Panasuk was assigned to the Cleveland Gladiators of the Arena Football League (AFL), where he finished the 2016 season.

 High Country Grizzlies

 Panasuk signed with the High Country Grizzlies of the National Arena League (NAL) for the 2017 season.
 He played in 8 games for the Grizzlies, completing 131 of 239 passes for 1,318 yards, 31 touchdowns and 13 interceptions.
 He also scored four rushing touchdowns.

 Jersey Flight

 On October 25, 2017, Panasuk signed with the Jersey Flight of the NAL.
 However, the team failed to meet the league's minimum obligations prior to the release of the 2018 schedule and was subsequently removed from the league without playing a game.
 A few days later, the Flight announced they had joined the American Arena League (AAL).

-Panasuk would be voted 2018 AAL QB of the year after leading the team to a 7–3 record.
-He amassed 2,000 passing yards and accounted for 58 total touchdowns to only 7 interceptions on the year.
+Panasuk was voted 2018 AAL QB of the year after leading the team to a 7–3 record.
+He amassed 2,000 passing yards and accounted for 68 total touchdowns to only 7 interceptions on the year.